 I hope you can maybe help me understand if we have time for a second question.

-But with the WMDs and this administration's allegation that they were misled or had bad information, and that's where some of the decisions were made to bomb another country.
+But the WMDs and this administration's allegation that they were misled or had bad information, and that's where some of the decisions were made to bomb another country.

-Our economy's strong.
+Our economy is strong.

-Look at our unemployment numbers even after 9-11 compared to other countries, use the bully pulpit to inform the American people just how great the economy is to sort of counter this uh the this negative economy news that's out there.
+Use the bully pulpit to inform the American people just how great the economy is and sort of counter this negative economy news that's out there.

 We know that Saddam Hussein used them.

-Um the idea that the intelligence was flawed, uh and and therefore it needs to be fixed and a mistake needs to be made, I think is the is one of the the focal points of why uh there's such a battle going on in Washington, D.C.
-I think the CIA, for who knows whatever reasons, I I I'm not in a position to know.
+The idea that the intelligence was flawed and therefore it needs to be fixed and a mistake needs to be made, I think is one of the focal points of why there's such a battle going on in Washington, D.C.

-But it's clear that since before Bush came into office, the CIA has not done a bang up job on intelligence.
+I think the CIA, for who knows whatever reasons, I'm not in a position to know, but it's clear that since before Bush came into office, the CIA has not done a bang-up job on intelligence.

-We know about able danger.
+We know about Abel Danger.

 All this seems to have been ignored.